glasgowm148/ergonaut-handbook/Developers.md

 Learn [Ergoscript by reading example smart contracts](https://github.com/ergoplatform/ergoscript-by-example) powered by the Ergo Playground.
 Each contract example includes a `Ergo Playground` link which allows you to instantly edit and run the smart contract code inside of your browser.

 - If you ever need clarity about how specific types/functions/operators in ErgoScript work, please reference the [ErgoScript Language Description](https://github.com/ScorexFoundation/sigmastate-interpreter/blob/develop/docs/LangSpec.md).
--
 - For an overarching summary of how everything in this repo works, please reference the video [ErgoScript By Example & Ergo Playground Introductory Video](https://www.youtube.com/watch?v=8l2v1asHgyA)

- - [Ergo notary](https://github.com/sininen-taivas/ergo-notary) - simple command-line tool to certificate files on the Ergo blockchain.
- See also [forum topic](https://www.ergoforum.org/t/ergo-notary-command-line-tool/75) on a particular example
- - [Miner rewards script](https://github.com/lorien/ergotools) Simple command-line tool to find miner rewards not spent and form withdrawing transaction requests for them
  - [A Quick Primer on ErgoScript](https://github.com/ergoplatform/ergo/wiki/ErgoScript-Overview) Learn the basics of ErgoScript quickly and create your first contract
  - [ErgoScript Design patterns](https://www.ergoforum.org/t/ergoscript-design-patterns/222)